-Commissioned by the Wellcome - MRC Cambridge Stem Cell Institute, UNKNOWN UNKNOWNS is a project bringing together patient ambassadors for Blood Cancer UK and stem cell researchers working at the Stem Cell Institute.
+Commissioned by the Wellcome-MRC Cambridge Stem Cell Institute and curated by Kettle's Yard, Unknown Unknowns was a project that brought together patient ambassadors for Blood Cancer UK and stem cell researchers working at the Stem Cell Institute.
 Through a series of online workshops across the summer of 2020, participants developed hand-cut animation sequences exploring their experience of the unknown in relation to living with blood cancer, the challenges of research and the global uncertainties of Covid-19.
 Animation materials included paper, velvet and issues of National Geographic published in 1960, the year Blood Cancer UK officially became a charity.

-Project outcomes include a short animated film featuring the participants’ stop-motion sequences and an installation, The Night the Mountains Moved, in the public atrium of the Jeffery Cheah Biomedical Center at Cambridge Biomedical Campus.
+Project outcomes include a short animated film featuring the participants’ stop-motion sequences (Futuramic Unknown, 2020) and an installation (The Night the Mountain Moved, 2020), in the atrium of the Jeffery Cheah Biomedical Center at Cambridge Biomedical Campus.

 FUTURAMIC UNKNOWN